 How long do claims take before you receive a payout?

 This is a question that cannot be answered accurately by any representative in the early stages of a claim.
-Each claim is considered on its own merits.
+Each claim is considered on its own merits and some claims - for example those involving No win No fee medical negligence, can take many years.
+(Worth knowing also how long you have to make a medical claim using our handy tool.)

 People deal with their injuries in very different ways, and recover at different speeds and there are many factors that intervene with every single claim.
 This of course affects injury payouts, some suggested claim awards are listed below: